status-im/nimbus-eth1/lc_proxy/docs/metamask_configuration.md

-# Metamask configuration with Alchemy provider
+# MetaMask configuration with Alchemy provider

-This documents shows how to bulild and start light client proxy on goerli network and pair it with metamask browser extension
+This documents shows how to build and start light client proxy on Goerli network and pair it with the MetaMask browser extension.

 ### 1. Build light client proxy